iotaledger/iota-sdk/documentation/sdk/docs/how-tos/client/get-node-info.md

 ---
 title: Get Node Information
-description: 'You can access all the features of the iota.rs library using an instance of the Client class.
-The Client class provides high-level abstraction to all interactions over IOTA network (Tangle).'
+description: Sometimes it's needed to get certain info from the Node to determine for example if the node is synced or which features it has enabled.
+You can get this info from a Client instance.
 image: /img/logo/iota_mark_light.png
 keywords:
 - how to
-- client class
+- client
-- iota node
-- ClientBuilder
 - load balancer
-- java
+- node info
 - nodejs
 - python
 - rust